MikeDanSan/MikeDanSan/README.md

-# 💫 About Me:
+# About Me:
-I am a Software Engineer with a passion for exploring new technologies and<br>building efficient and scalable systems.<br><br>🔭 I’m currently working on Kubernetes, CI/CD, and AWS<br>👯 I’m looking to collaborate on DevOps projects<br>🤝 I’m looking for help with robotics<br>🌱 I’m currently learning about cloud computing systems through a master's program. <br>⚡ Fun fact: I am a new father. 👨‍🍼
+I am a Software Engineer with a passion for exploring new technologies and<br>building efficient and scalable systems.<br><br>🔭 I’m currently working on Kubernetes, CI/CD, and AWS<br>🌱 I’m currently learning about cloud computing systems through a master's program. <br>⚡ Fun fact: I am a new father. 👨‍🍼

 ## 🌐 Socials: